How to make Word documents accessible

 Text formatting

-Design your text to be as easy to read as possible for the most people.
+Design text to be easy to read.

 Do:

-- use good colour contrast
+- ensure good colour contrast

 Do not use:

-- underlining (unless it's a link)
+- italics, block capitals or underlining (unless it’s a link)

 Margins